How to Learn New Facts Without Feeling Like You Are Studying

 Step 1: Take a short quiz

 Choose 5 to 10 questions.
-Keep it light.
+Keep it light and quick.

 Step 2: Read every explanation

-Even for answers you got right.
-Sometimes you guessed correctly but still do not fully understand the fact.
+Read explanations even for answers you got right.
+Sometimes you guessed correctly but still need the reason.

 Step 3: Pick one fact to remember